Centrattic/conversation-continuation/README.md

 1. Supervised Learning: I have our current model output completions, and then ask GPT 4o-mini to improve the completions based on the Consitution for each of us.
 Then I use the prompts and the revised completions to fine-tune the existing model LORAs.
 I evaluate outputs at this stage.
 2. Reward modeling: Then, now that the model is a bit better, I run sampling twice over many prompts (possibly the new prompts from friend and I's new data) and get data points (prompt, output1, output2).
 Then I have GPT 4o-mini choose the better output based on the constitution.
 I then train a preference model on the rated outputs.
 I evaluate this preference model to make sure its sane, and can properly score us.
 3. Reinforcement Learning: Finally 😭 I run PPO (an RL algorithm) against the preference model, improving the model from Step 1.
+* Okay so I currently have the revised completion extractor.
+So I either use prompts like test.json for right now to test pipeline (should not do this in long run, as doesn't enable getting more info, and for final bot I want to train on all relevant convos, in fact perhaps I should redo initial fine-tuning before RL (YES I SHOULD) since this would make RL much better).
+Something I need to add to it then is the option to already have the base_completions, and just extract these from looped convos or something--but this might be bad data.
+Perhaps it is good to regenerate the completions, idk add this as an option
+* So next thing to do then for tomorrow is to start new SFT process (this time monitor loss curve LMAO when you're doing this), then run the additional constitution SL loop (if friend reviews + approves constitution by then)

 ### Version 2.5: Steering vector optimization!
 (7/25/25)
 * Okay.
 So first thing, before RLHF, I kind of want to try steering optimization.
 Apparently something like activation norm in downstream layers actually works for this according to a friend doing research here + refusal paper.
 So should be possible to Optuna my steering vectors and make them actually good + entertaining